-I had done a lot of researching and knew the road to the beach was pretty bad.
-Pretty bad doesn’t even come close to describing the road.
-This road (if you can even call it that) was just torn up chunks of rock that that was so uneven I don’t even know how we made it in a car and didn’t pop a tire or bust something under the car.
+I had done a lot of research and knew the road to the beach was pretty bad.
+Pretty bad doesn't even come close to describing the road.
+This road (if you can even call it that) was just torn-up chunks of rock that were so uneven I don't even know how we made it in a car and didn't pop a tire or bust something under the car.
 My stress and anxiety were on another level.
 Not only was the road bad, but it was also only wide enough for just one car and lined with brush and trees on both sides.
 Just awful.

 French Leave Beach is the beach that our house looked out on.
 It was really pretty!
 It's on the Atlantic side so it has rougher waters but that made it great for wave jumping.

 We spend most of the day being extra lazy (we may have stayed up super late drinking too much the night before).
 After laying around most of the day, we ended up walking down to our beach at around 3:00 pm.